gillenbrown/betterplotlib/docs/index.rst

 Documentation
 -------------

-The full documentation of the API is available through these two pages.
+The full documentation of the API is available through these pages:

 .. toctree::
    :maxdepth: 1

+   style
    api_overview
-   style
    full_api